hasanShaddad/Elders-Contracts/README.md

 }
 ```
 ## contracts
+**EldersRoles**
 >@title  EldersRoles
 >@author  Elders Team
 >@notice compatible with  v0.5.10 commit.5a6ea5b1
->* @dev EldersRoles is a helper library for  adding or removing multi roles to accounts
+>* EldersRoles is a helper library for  adding or removing multi roles to accounts
 >* first you have to SetMaxRolesArrayLength
 >* then use setters and getters to add and remove or validate roles to user
+**EldersVotingManags**
+>*@title  EldersLogicManag
+>*@author  Elders Team
+>*@notice compatible with  v0.5.10 commit.5a6ea5b1
+>* EldersVotingManag is a base contract for managing logic contracts and elders voting,
+>* allowing Elders to vote on adding or removing Elder or logic contract
+**EldersLogicManag**
+>@title  EldersLogicManag
+>@author  Elders Team
+>@notice compatible with  v0.5.10 commit.5a6ea5b1
+ >*EldersLogicManag is a base contract for managing add or remove logic contracts ,
+ >*allowing Elders to add or remove logic contracts

 ## framework
 > You need an ethereum development framework for the above import statements to work!
 Check out these guides for [Truffle], [Embark] or [Buidler].